square1-io/laravel-passport-firebase-auth/README.md

     ]
 ```

-The result will be that, the newly created firebase user will be stored in your database with the uid, email, displayName, photoURL and provider used, and the rest of the firebase metadata will be discarted.
+The result will be that, the newly created firebase user will be stored in your database with the uid, email, displayName as the full_name column, photoURL as the avatar column, and the rest of the firebase metadata will be discarted.

 Also the username and plan will be stored, but the `role` manipulation attempt will be ignored.